 Yadegari holds a BS in Electrical Engineering from Purdue University, a Master’s in Media Arts and Sciences from MIT’s Media Lab, and a Ph.D. in music from University of California, San Diego.
 He has worked at Institut de Recherche et Coordination Acoustique/Musique (IRCAM), and he is one of the founders and the artistic director of Kereshmeh Records and Persian Arts Society, organizations dedicated to the preservation and dissemination of Persian traditional and new music.
-Yadegari is currently on the faculty of the department of Theatre and Dance at University of California, San Diego, where he has founded a progressive program in sound design and composition.
-He is also the director of the Initiative for Digital Exploration of Arts and Sciences at the California Institute for Telecommunication and Information Technology (Calit2)He was the Chair for the subcommittee of the Digitally Mediated Performances of the Art Gallery at SIGGRAPH 2007 in San Diego.
+Yadegari is currently on the faculty of the department of Music at University of California, San Diego, and the director of the Initiative for Digital Exploration of Arts and Sciences at the Qualcomm Institute (California Institute for Telecommunication and Information Technology at UCSD.

 Among his recent projects are adaptation, direction, and composition for Siavash: The Prince of Hope,a piece performed at the inaugurating season of the Aga Khan Museum in December of 2014; adaptation, direction, and composition for The Scarlet Stone, a piece based on ancient Persian mythology and related to the contemporary political climate on the Middle East, which had performances at the Tirgan Festival, and the Royce Hall in Los Angeles.
 The documentation of the Royce Hall performance of The Scarlet Stone was broadcast on BBC Persian in February and March of 2016.
 His most recent project is the workshop performance of Earthly Verses at the Pittsburgh New Music Festival in July 2016.